-District of Columbia Public School (DCPS) supplement funding is paid in accordance with a memorandum of understanding between the School, St. Coletta of Greater Washington, Inc. (SCGW), and the Board of Education of the District of Columbia.
+District of Columbia Public School ("DCPS") supplement funding is paid in accordance with a memorandum of understanding between the School, SCGW, and the Board of Education of the District of Columbia.
 Under this memorandum of understanding, the Board of Education of the District of Columbia is to fund the School to cover operating costs of the School in excess of the per pupil allocation and allowance funding.
 This memorandum of understanding was entered into as a result of the intensive special education services offered at the School and the additional costs for eligible students.
-The memorandum of understanding is effective through the expiration of the School's Charter and renewable for two successive terms coinciding with renewal of the School's Charter.
+A team including OSSE, DHCF and others are working to develop alternative processes and funding that would be available to all District public schools and eliminate the need for this supplemental funding effective June 30, 2019.

-ST. COLETTA SPECIAL EDUCATION PUBLIC CHARTER SCHOOL, INC. NOTES TO THE FINANCIAL STATEMENTS JUNE 30, 2016 AND 2015
+ST. COLETTA SPECIAL EDUCATION PUBLIC CHARTER SCHOOL, INC. NOTES TO THE FINANCIAL STATEMENTS JUNE 30, 2017 AND 2016